AbdullahMalik17/Agentic_AI/_Projects/Deep_Research_Agent/README.md

 A core component of this system is the `web_search` tool, which provides real-time access to web information.

+- **Technology:** Here are the technologies used in the Deep Research Chatbot as follows :
-- **Technology:** It uses the `Tavily` Python client to perform efficient and comprehensive web searches.
+1. It uses the `Tavily` Python client to perform efficient and comprehensive web searches.
+2. It use the `Mem0` for Agentic Memory .
+It stores the important data about user .
 - **Functionality:** The `web_search` function is an asynchronous tool that takes a search query string.
 - **Output:** It fetches search results from the Tavily API, formats them into a clean, readable Markdown format, including the title, a snippet of the content, and a direct link to the source URL.
 This ensures all information is verifiable.